-Policy C-4G: The Town will include development review standards in the Land Development Regulations that will require that all applications for excavation will be carefully reviewed to minimize excavation into the salt-intruded area of the aquifer.
+Policy C-4G: The Town will continue to require that all applications for excavation are carefully reviewed to minimize excavation into the salt-intruded area of the aquifer.

 Policy C-4H: The Town will encourage appropriate aquifer recharge projects that would assist with either stabilizing the salt-intrusion line or moving it coastward.
+Amend Policy C-5C as follows: